monocongo/climate_indices/README.md

 [![Dependency Status](https://gemnasium.com/badges/github.com/monocongo/indices_python.svg)](https://gemnasium.com/github.com/monocongo/indices_python)

-# Community reference implementation of climate indices in Python
+# Community reference climate indices
+##Python implementations

 This project contains Python implementations of various climate indices, which provide a geographical and temporal picture of the severity of precipitation and temperature anomalies.
 We attempt to provide best-of-breed implementations of various climate indices commonly used for climate and drought monitoring, to provide a codebase that is available for development by the climate science community, and to facilitate the use of climate indices datasets computed in a standardized, validated, and transparent manner.